-- (a) Definitions for purposes of this section: - (1) Design-build bridging.
-A design and construction delivery process whereby a governmental entity contracts for design criteria services under a separate agreement from the construction phase services of the design-builder. - (2) Design-builder.
-A person, partnership, corporation, joint venture, or other legally eligible entity that offers to provide or provides, directly or indirectly through properly licensed subcontractors, design and construction services under a single contract. - (3) Design criteria.
-The requirements for a public project, expressed in drawings and specifications sufficient to allow the design-builder to make a responsive bid proposal. - (4) Design professional.
-Any professional licensed under Chapter 83A, Chapter 89A, or Chapter 89C of the General Statutes. - (5) First-tier subcontractor.
-A subcontractor who contracts directly with the design-builder or general contractor, excluding design professionals. - (6) Governmental entity.
-Every officer, board, department, commission, or commissions charged with responsibility of preparation of specifications or awarding or entering into contracts for the erection, construction, alteration,
+- Definitions for purposes of this section: (a) - (1) Design-build bridging. - A design and construction delivery process whereby a governmental entity contracts for design criteria services under a separate agreement from the construction phase services of the design-builder. - Design-builder.
+A person, partnership, corporation, joint venture, limited (2) liability company, or other legally eligible entity that offers to provide or provides, directly or indirectly through properly licensed subcontractors, design and construction services under a single contract. - Design criteria.
+The requirements for a public project, expressed in (3) drawings and specifications sufficient to allow the design-builder to make a responsive bid proposal. - Design professional.
+Any professional licensed under Chapters 83A, 89A, (4) or 89C of the General Statutes. - First-tier subcontractor.
+A subcontractor who contracts directly with the (5) design-builder or general contractor, excluding design professionals.